Stumbling Toward Enlightenment

 When I believed that I knew something, my mind closed to any other possibility.

-And that certainty kept me trapped in a mindset.
+And that certainty kept me trapped.

 When I was younger it was so important for me to know the “right” answer.
 I hated feeling unsure and I was scared of being wrong.
 Maybe it’s one of the gifts of age, but being “right” isn’t all that important to me.
-And as for answers?
+As for answers?
 I’ve learned to love the questions!

 The truth is that the older I get, the less I “know”.
 And that’s oddly comforting, and very exciting; because then I get to learn new things.
 Or see what I once thought I knew, in new ways.

-So I enthusiastically recommend “not knowing”.
-Let your open mind process what is being seen with your new eyes.
+So I recommend allowing yourself to “not know”-to cultivate beginners mind.
+Let your open mind process what is being seen with your newly opened eyes.
+And then let your open heart take it all in.